 Could we see DVDs and Blu-Rays fade away in favour of on-demand home entertainment?
 Possibly, but a lot of people still find joy in owning their very own copy of a show or film, knowing that they will always be able to watch it even if it’s removed from their preferred streaming service.

 It will be interesting to see how the home film entertainment develops over the next decade or so.
 For now, if you have any home videos on VHS tapes, you can convert them to DVD with a VHS to DVD transfer at Video2DVD.
-Protect those precious memories today with a DVD conversion.
+We can also transfer all video formats including Betamax to USB.
+Protect those precious memories today with a DVD or USB conversion.